 I’m using images from the New York Public Library’s digital collection, in this case, a set of photos from the digital collection of Anna Atkins’ book, Photographs of British Algae.
 You can read more about her here.
 I was intrigued that she was an early believer in evolution, albeit of the Lamarckian kind.

 I write this on Earth Day, a day I usually do not celebrate since, as my partner says, “everyday needs to be Earth Day.”
-This poem is probably more harsh than I really believe, although, these days, it is easy for a person to despair.
+This poem is probably harsher than I really believe, although, these days, it is easy for a person to despair.
 Recently, I read about how some are thinking that this newest “epoch” should be called the “Anthropocene“, since we humans have made quite a mess of things.